Thalassocnus: Skull

 The later Thalassocnus species had enlarged premaxillae and thus had a more elongated snout.
 The lower jaw progressively elongated and became more spoon-shaped, possibly mimicking the function of the splayed incisor teeth in ruminants.
-The later species had stronger lips, indicated by the large size of the infraorbital foramen which supplies blood vessels, and, like modern day grazers, probably had horny pads on the lips.
+The later species had stronger lips, indicated by the large size of the infraorbital foramen which supplies blood vessels, and, as modern-day grazers, probably had horny pads on the lips.
 Like in other grazers, the snout had a square shape as opposed to the triangular shape in browsers.
 The nostrils moved from the front of the snout to the top of the snout, similar to seals.
 In later species, to adapt to feeding underwater, the soft palate of the mouth separating the trachea from the esophagus was more developed, and the internal nostrils between the nasal cavity and the throat were farther inside the head.
 This also increased the size of the mouth.
 However, these adaptations also developed in some terrestrial mammals, and so could instead be related to chewing efficiency.
-The masseter muscle on the skull was probably the main muscle used for biting down.
+The masseter muscle on the skull was probably the main muscle for biting down.
 The later species had a more powerful bite to better grasp seagrass.
-The pterygoid muscle in later species was larger to adapt to a grinding motion rather than a cutting motion while chewing.
-The latest species, T. carolomartini and T. yaucensis show some evidence of having a short trunk similar to tapirs and elephant seals.
+The pterygoid muscle in later species was larger to adapt to grinding rather than cutting while chewing.
+The latest species, T. carolomartini and T. yuacensis show some evidence of having a short trunk similar to tapirs and elephant seals.

 Thalassocnus had a hypsodont dentition pattern with high tooth crowns and the tooth enamel extending beyond the gums.
 Thalassocnus lacked canine teeth, and had four upper and three lower molars on either side of the mouth.
 Similar to other sloths, the teeth had an outer coating of durodentine, a bonelike version of dentine, and had softer vasodentine inside, a form of dentine that allows blood flow.
 The teeth were prism-shaped with a circular cross section, and the teeth interlocked tightly while chewing in the later species.
 In earlier species, the chewing pattern sharpened their teeth.
 The earlier species had more rectangular teeth that had a similar build to the giant ground sloth Megatherium americanum, whereas the later species had squarer and larger teeth.
 From earlier species to later species, the teeth show a change of function from cutting food to grinding food.